nathanielc/minecraft-multi-server/README.md

 sudo systemctl start minecraftd-backup@survival.timer
 ```

-this will enable weekly backups of the `survival` server.
+This will enable weekly backups of the `survival` server.
-Backups are stored in the default `$DATA_DIR/$BACKUP_DIR` which is `/srv/minecraft/<name>/backups` if you want to copy them offsite you will need to manage that yourself.
+Backups are stored in `$DATA_DIR/$BACKUP_DIR` which is `/srv/minecraft/<name>/backups` by default.
+If you want to copy them off-site you will need to manage that yourself.

-## Further custimization
+## Further customization

 Not everything that is possible to customize has been mentioned here.
 Take a look at the `minecraftctl.sh` script as it is written to be extensible.